 The Fr.
 Arrupe, S.J.
 Faculty Colleague Award is designed to recognize and celebrate a faculty colleague at the beginning of each academic year, whose extraordinary generosity towards others will stand out as an example for all in the coming year.
 All faculty and staff are eligible to nominate a faculty member for this award.

 Online nominations for the Fr.
 Pedro Arrupe, S.J.
-Faculty Colleague Award, are accepted through May 31st each year.1 To be eligible, the nominee must currently be a full-time faculty member who has served in that capacity for at least the past three years.
+Faculty Colleague Award are now closed.1 To be eligible, the nominee must currently be a full-time faculty member who has served in that capacity for at least the past three years.
 Previous winners are not eligible to receive the award again.2

 A selection committee will determine the recipient each year based on the supporting evidence provided demonstrating the ways in which the individual has generously serves colleagues.3